Skip to main content

 How It Works

-AutoKitteh will first load your code and instrument every function call that is external to your module.
-Each instrumented call will be converted to an activity.
+AutoKitteh first loads your code and then instruments every function call that is external to your module.
+Each instrumented call will run as an activity.

 Working with Secrets